 2:52 Ancient Hardware

 Although we have come a long way as a species, the fact is that we rely on basic hardware dating back thousands of years.
 Our internal worlds have developed in extremely divergent ways from the world around us, creating a kind of everyday dissonance.
 Belonging was once the only gateway to accessing necessities such as food, water, and shelter.
-However, in Robinson´s view social bonds are much less central to the success of individuals today.
+However, in Robertson´s view social bonds are much less central to the success of individuals today.

 4:08 The History of Earth in a Year

 Compressing the yawning expanses of time that comprise the story of our home planet can help contextualize our place in it.
 For the first few months, Earth was actively hostile to life forms of any kind.
 The spring saw the emergence of simple, single-celled creatures.
 In stark contrast, Homo Sapiens emerged around noon December 31st, and our modern societies are more recent still.
 This temporal metaphor highlights the incredibly rapid pace of our advancement, and draws into question our ability to adapt over such short time frames.

 To this point, Robertson turns focus to the COVID crisis and the effects that social distancing measures are having on our mental health.
 Our minds, while complex in their own way, in the end serve a single purpose: to identify patterns that aid in our self-preservation.
 As social animals, picking up cues from other members of our species in their physical presence is a large part of that puzzle.
 In a time defined by crisis workarounds such as distance learning and video conferencing, the tools we use may no longer be suited to the world we inhabit.